HCL-TECH-SOFTWARE/connections-automation/README.md

 ## Requirements:

-* Ansible 2.9 installed on your machine
+* Ansible core 2.19.x with Python 3.11.x and Jinja2 3.1.x installed on your controller.
+See [Controller Setup Guide](documentation/CONTROLLER_SETUP.md) for detailed installation instructions.
 * SSH access (passwordless makes stuff easier, but not mandatory) to the machine(s) you want to provision.
 Be sure that key forwarding is properly set on your controller and on all machines that you plan to manage with.
 * Your user (or any user used for the purposes of provisioning) having passwordless sudo acces on the nodes being provisioned.
+* Required Ansible collections installed via `ansible-galaxy collection install -r requirements.yml`
+* Required Python packages installed via `pip install -r pip-requirements.txt`

-To learn more about how to install Ansible on your local machine or Ansible controller, please check out [official Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+To learn more about how to install Ansible on your local machine or Ansible controller, please check out [Controller Setup Guide](documentation/CONTROLLER_SETUP.md) or [official Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 Supported OSs: